jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 Sinic countries.
 It finds that Sinic country Twitter users demonstrate less positive sentiment in a collection of tweets containing one of nine anti-authority words.
-This may be in part due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards personal liberty.
+This may be in part due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

 The rest of the report is organized into the following sections: